01924 664177

 Manslaughter is further divided into subcategories of “voluntary” and “involuntary.”

-• Loss of control: is where the defendant was afraid of being tortured and lost control of their actions leading to unlawful killing.
+• Loss of control: where the defendant was afraid of being tortured and lost control of their actions leading to unlawful killing.
 It must be demonstrated that another individual of the same gender and age as the offender with a normal degree of tolerance and self-restraint would react the same way under the same circumstances.

 • Diminished responsibility: the defendant’s conduct can be explained by an abnormality of mental functioning due to a recognised medical condition which impacted their ability to understand the nature of their actions or to make a rational judgement to exercise self-control.

-1. The accused owed a duty of care to the departed;
+• The accused owed a duty of care to the departed;

-• Unlawful act manslaughter – where the defendant committed an unlawful or dangerous act that led to the death of another.
+• Unlawful act manslaughter: where the defendant committed an unlawful or dangerous act that led to the death of another.

-A person is not charged with voluntary or involuntary manslaughter rather it is a verdict or sentence on an initial indictment of murder.
+A person is not charged with voluntary or involuntary manslaughter; rather it is a verdict or sentence on an initial indictment of murder.
 Royce Legal Solicitors will build your defence on one of the three special defences applied to your case.

 Maximum Sentences for Murder and Manslaughter

-For Murder, if you are over 21, the only sentence is life imprisonment The Criminal Justice Act 2003 sets out a starting point of 15 years of imprisonment.
-If the offender is 18 at the time of the offence, the sentence is detention at her Majesty’s pleasure.
-The criminal justice act 2005 states 12 years of imprisonment for under 18 offenders.
+For Murder, if you are over 21, the only sentence is life imprisonment.
+The Criminal Justice Act 2003 sets out a starting point of 15 years of imprisonment.
+If the offender is 18 at the time of the offence, the sentence is detention at Her Majesty’s pleasure.
+The Criminal Justice Act 2005 states 12 years of imprisonment for under 18 offenders.

 The maximum penalty/sentence for manslaughter is also life imprisonment.
 However, it isn’t mandatory as in the case of murder.
 The judge will decide the sentence in light of certain factors, for instance:

-• The impact on the victims’ family
+• The impact on the victims’ family.

-• Responsibility of the defendant for the death of the victim
+• Responsibility of the defendant for the death of the victim.

 • Previous convictions and the demeanour of the offender such as remorse for their actions.